yogeshepam/node_mentoring_program/README.md

 9. POST, PUT, DELETE APIs can be tested in postman.

+10. Scripts for testing:

+    `pretest` - npm script that is automatically invoked when the npm test command is invoked.
+Command changes the environment to test and refresh the database before each test runs.

+    `migrate:reset`: This command will be responsible for refreshing the database before each test runs.

 Import `node_mentoring.postman_collection.json` in postman to try apis for users and groups.
 Else,

 Sample valid JSON to create a user: